minimuutti/minimuutti.github.io/en/brain-games/_posts/2015-07-20-treat-tube.md

 Once we played with the tube I put three Kong Classic toys inside the tube and I put few kibble into each toy.
 I also put the Kong Genius Mike toy in the tube with some kibble in it.
 It took Miki about four minutes to get all the kibble out.

-The Kong toys fits just inside the tube, and because the tube has a dent at the other end the Kong toys doesn't fall out right away :)
+The Kong toys fits just inside the tube, and because the tube has a dent at the other end the Kong toys doesn't fall out right away.

 I made similar game with 60 cm (about 24") long tube and a 60 cm wide bath towel.
 I sprinkled a small handful of kibble on top the towel and then I rolled it and pushed it inside the tube.
 It took Miki about 15 minutes to get all the kibble out.